measure-sh/measure/self-host/README.md

 ```

 > Make sure to keep the supabase cli updated by running `brew upgrade` periodically

+## Installing dbmate

+Measure uses [dbmate](https://github.com/amacneil/dbmate) for running database migrations to postgres and clickhouse instances.
+Follow the instructions on their GitHub README to install on your machine.

 ## 1. Clone the repository